DOS Command Reference

 PATH PATH [dir[;...]]
 Show or set the program search path.

-PROMPT PROMPT [text] Change the prompt (the default is $P$G).
+PROMPT PROMPT [text] Change the prompt.
+The default is $P$G.

-VER VER [/R] [/W] [/D] [/C] Show the version. /R adds kernel details; /W, /D, /C show warranty, redistribution, and contributors.
+VER VER [/R] [/W] [/D] [/C] Show the version. /R adds the kernel details. /W, /D, and /C show the warranty, the redistribution terms, and the contributors.

 CHCP CHCP [nnn] Show or set the active code page.

-VERIFY VERIFY [ON\|OFF] Turn write-after-verify on or off.
+VERIFY VERIFY [ON\|OFF] Set the verify-after-write function to on or off.

-BREAK BREAK [ON\|OFF] Turn extended Ctrl+C checking on or off.
+BREAK BREAK [ON\|OFF] Set the extended Ctrl+C check to on or off.

 CLS CLS Clear the screen.

-BEEP BEEP Beep the speaker.
+BEEP BEEP Sound the speaker.

 Command Syntax What it does